alybaek2/cpvc/docs/Features.md

 ### Close

 Closes the currently selected machine.
-Note that a bookmark is automatically created at the moment the machine is closed, so that the machine can be resumed at the same point it was closed.
+Note that a bookmark is automatically created at the moment the machine is closed, so that the machine can be resumed at the same point.

 ## CPvC menu